hipe-eval/HIPE-2022/_pages/tasks.md

 title: Tasks & Data
 permalink: tasks
 ---
 Sample data will be available by 1 December 2021.
+We will offer all datasets in a simple tab-separated verticalized textual format (CoNLL-like) using an IOB tagging scheme.
+See [HIPE 2020 datasets](https://github.com/impresso/CLEF-HIPE-2020/tree/master/data) for an example.

 ## Objectives of HIPE 2022